AbdallahDafa/hyper_pay_flutter_plugin/README.md

 ```

+* uninstall app and reinstall again from xcode or flutter run

 5- set schema url , by editing file  info.plist :

 * replace <<com.example.app>> with your bundle id then append with <<.payment>>